enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementCameraAttachment.rst

      - ``isDirty`` returns ``true`` when the pose has changed since the last frame; ``clearDirty`` marks it consumed.
 A follow camera typically returns ``true`` every frame.
    * - ``setAttachmentTransform``
      - Optional.
-When the rig's ``CameraRig`` is attached to a world object, the engine calls this each frame *before* ``getCameraVariables`` with the target's world transform, already decomposed into position, orientation, and scale (so no rig ever decomposes a matrix per frame).
-When the rig is unattached, this is never called and the rig produces its own pose.
+When the ``CameraRig`` carrying this attachment is attached to a world object, the engine calls this each frame *before* ``getCameraVariables`` with the target's world transform, already decomposed into position, orientation, and scale (so no attachment ever decomposes a matrix per frame).
+When the rig is unattached, this is never called and the attachment produces its own pose.

 .. _camerarig-projection: